dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/ide-git-edit.md

 </DocCarousel>

-When you make a commit while on the primary branch, a model window will open prompting you to create a new branch and enter a commit message:
+When you make a commit while on the primary branch, a modal window will open prompting you to create a new branch and enter a commit message:

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/create-new-branch.png" width="75%" title="Create new branch window"/>